stake-ky/prometheus-grafana/README.md

     ```

 ## Install Grafana Dashboard
 This project comes with Grafana config files for both `Helium` and `Cosmos`/`Secret Network` dashboards.
-You can download and install other dashboards from [Grafana Labs](https://grafana.com/grafana/dashboards) directly.
+You can download and install other dashboards from [Grafana Labs](https://grafana.com/grafana/dashboards), **after** you launch the project.
 If you are installing this repository for either of the aforementioned, run the following commands;

 * Helium Validator
     ```bash